PDXpert PLM Software

 You can use Visio's tools to arrange the objects, and to apply themes and other formatting as desired.

-The data transformation can be modified to suit your needs.
+The transforma can be modified to suit your needs.

 DECLARE @MaxLvl int = 4; -- maximum number of levels displayed

 DECLARE @NameLimit int = 35; -- max length of part name to fit Visio box

 If you have more than a few levels in your bill of materials, use the @MaxLevel value to set how "deep" you want to expand your product structure.
-To ensure that the item descriptions fit within the Visio boxes, the data transformation provides a @NameLimit value.
+To ensure that the item descriptions fit within the Visio boxes, the transform provides a @NameLimit value.
 Change the value to adjust the description maximum length.

 Given display & printing size constraints, you may wish to omit some items.
 This can be done by editing the BOM export file in Windows Notepad or Notepad++2 before importing into Visio, or simply deleting objects after the import is finished.
 To apply a consistent filter, add a WHERE clause in the transform:

 WHERE Type = 'Assembly'

 ORDER BY TreeId

-PDXpert's data transformations are extremely flexible.
+PDXpert's transforms are extremely flexible.
 Other useful data can be exported from PDXpert, and imported into the Visio diagram.

 - The Id and Reports To identify node positions (indent level + find) within the BOM graph.
 The values are arbitrary, and have no meaning outside of the current file.

 - Excel is not a good editor for delimited text because it can misinterpret Unicode and extended ANSI characters, and convert text with leading zeroes into numeric values or dates.